APPROACHES TO RESEARCH - 2022/3

 Prerequisites / Co-requisites

-Introduction to quantitative and qualitative methodological approaches: Experimental design, Surveys and Public Opinion Polls, Comparative methodology, Content analysis, Documentary and Archive Analysis, Elite interviewing, Participant observation, Focus Groups, Discourse analysis, Ethnographic research
+The module introduces you to a variety of quantitative and qualitative methodological approaches: Experimental design, Surveys and Public Opinion Polls, Comparative methodology, Content analysis, Documentary and Archive Analysis, Elite interviewing, Participant observation, Focus Groups, Discourse analysis, Ethnographic research.
+You will delve into these methods more in other research methods modules, but also in the context of the assignments in any module within the upper levels of your study in Politics and International Relations, also applying the principles to a Dissertation project should you choose to do one.

 |Assessment type||Unit of assessment||Weighting|